uqlibrary/technology-training/R/heatmaps_intermediate.md

 At the end of this session you will be able to:

    * Produce a simple heatmap
-   * Know other options to produce heatmaps
+   * Learn other options to produce heatmaps
+   * Examples of other packages

 ## Disclaimer